A B C D E F G H I J M N O P R S T V W

 Continuous Monitoring

-Process that management puts in place to ensure that its policies and procedures are adhered to, and that business processes are operating effectively.
+A process that management puts in place to ensure that its policies and procedures are adhered to and that business processes are operating effectively.
 Continuous monitoring typically involves automated continuous testing of all transactions within a given business process area against a suite of controls.

 Contribution Approach/Contribution Statement